How Much is Your Music Collection Worth?

 Losing them, whether physically in a fire or flood, or digitally on a crashed cellphone or computer, would be a nightmare.
 People put so much money into their music collections, but very few ever think to back it up!

 So let’s gather that music collection of yours and back it up.
-Not only will you be able to find your songs when you want them, but you’ll finally be able to hear that amazing jazz solo you have on vinyl on your iPod!
+Not only will you be able to find your songs when you want them, but you’ll finally be able to hear that amazing jazz solo you have on vinyl on your iPhone or Samsung Galaxy!

 1. Here CDs, Here Cassettes.
-Where Are You Albums?
+Where Are Your Albums?

 Grab a pencil and paper and jot down the types of music you have that you want to secure and their current location.